Advanced Settings

 newer mounts track their 'side of pier' state and automatically reverse the

-direction of the declination motor.
+direction of the declination motor after a meridian flip.
 Older mounts do not do this.
 In either case, PHD2

 needs to know if the mount will automatically change its behavior based on